uea-teaching/computer-vision-2022/lectures/epipolar.md

 # Epipolar Geometry {data-auto-animate="true}

-- used to describe _geometric_ relations in image pairs
+- describe _geometric_ relations in image pairs
-- efficient search and prediction of corresponding points
+- _efficient_ search and prediction of corresponding points
-- search space reduces from 2D to 1D
+- search space reduced from 2D to 1D

 ::: notes
 epipolar geometry can help us with the search.